project8/cicada/Documentation/Contributions.rst

 Code testing with Docker
 ------------------------

-If you would like to modify your local installation of Cicada (to add features or resolve any bugs), we recommend you use a Docker container instead of a python virtual environment.
+If you would like to modify your local installation of Cicada (to add features or resolve any bugs), we recommend you use a Docker container as a uniform test bench.
 To do so:
 * Install Docker: https://docs.docker.com/engine/installation/
 * Clone and pull the latest master version of Cicada
-* Inside the morpho folder, execute
+* Inside the cicada folder, execute
 ::
   docker-compose run Cicada
 A new terminal prompter (for example, root@413ab10d7a8f:) should appear.
 You may make changes to Cicada either inside or outside of the Docker container.
-If you wish to work outside of the container, move morpho to the morpho_share directory that is mounted under a /host folder.
+If you wish to work outside of the container, you will need to mount a local folder in the container (see Docker documentation).
 You can remove the container image using
 ::
-  docker rmi Cicada_Cicada.
+  docker rmi Cicada_Cicada

 Release procedure
 -----------------